Detailed course offerings (Time Schedule) are available for

 View course details in MyPlan: BEARTH 201

-BEARTH 202 Modeling Global Systems (5) NW Avery Shinneman
+BEARTH 202 Modeling Global Systems (5) NSc Avery Shinneman

 Introduces computer-based modelling as a tool to represent, investigate and understand Earth's interconnected systems.
 Prerequisite: B MATH 122.